Christianity in Iran: Major denominations

 The Armenian Orthodox Vank Cathedral of Isfahan (completed 1664) is a relic of the Safavid era.

 A number of Christian denominations are represented in Iran.
 Many members of the larger and older churches belong to minority ethnic groups, with the Armenians and Assyrians having their own distinctive culture and language.
 The members of the newer and smaller churches are drawn both from the traditionally Christian ethnic minorities and converts from a non-Christian background.

-The main Christian churches in Iran are:
+The major Christian churches in Iran are: